Narrowband Receive Array

 Description

-The Narrowband Receive Array unit implements a narrowband antenna array that summarises the values of each signal at each individual element.
-The antenna array operates with narrowband plane waves incident on the individual elements of the antenna array.
-The delay at each element is approximated by the corresponding phase shift in the time domain.
+Block Narrowband Receive Array implements a narrow-band antenna receiving array that summarizes the values of each signal on each individual element.
+The antenna array works with narrow-band plane waves incident on individual elements of the antenna array.
+The delay on each element is approximated by the corresponding phase shift in the time domain.

 Ports

-The input signal given as a complex matrix M on L, where M is the number of samples of the signal and L is the number of incident signals.
-Each column X represents a far-field signal.
+The input signal is defined as a complex matrix M by L, where M is the number of signal samples and L is the number of incident signals.
+Each column of X represents a far-field signal.

 Data types: Float16